Ingrown Hair (cont.)

 Nearly everyone will have an ingrown hair at some time.
 Overall, teenagers and adults are more prone to ingrown hairs.
 African-American individuals with thicker, coarser tightly curling hairs tend to have the highest rate of problems with ingrown hairs.

 What are symptoms and signs of an ingrown hair?

-Symptoms include itch and tenderness at the ingrown hair area.
+Symptoms include itch and tenderness.
 An ingrown hair can lead to a localized foreign-body inflammatory reaction, which causes the pinpoint red or pink bumps on the skin.
 Some of the bumps may be slightly red or have an accompanying light-red halo indicating inflammation.
 Sometimes, the curled hair can be barely visible at the center of the bump.
 Small pus bumps or dry red bumps are often scattered over an area that has been shaved recently.
 Often the bumps start a few days to weeks after hair removal and get worse as the hairs grow back.
-Acne whiteheads, called milia, may also be in the same areas as ingrown hairs.

-Individuals who have ingrown hairs may experience a painful acne-like eruption after shaving.
+Individuals who have ingrown hairs may experience a painful papular eruption after shaving.
 The upper skin layers may have some dilation of the small superficial blood vessels, which gives the skin a red or flushed appearance.
-Pustules and rare abscesses may form on the ingrown hair sites due to the infection with common skin bacteria, such as Staphylococcus and Pseudomonas.
+Pustules may form on the ingrown hair sites due to the infection with common skin bacteria, such as Staphylococcus.

 Find out what women really need.